 The process of muscle memory relies on several interacting mechanisms:

-- Neural adaptations: When we start a new exercise, our body must learn the movements and develop the appropriate neural connections.
-Then, as we practice the exercise regularly, these connections become stronger and more efficient, making it easier to perform the movements and increasing performance.
-These adaptations are maintained even if we temporarily stop practicing the exercise.
+- Neural adaptations: When we begin a new exercise, our body must learn the movements and develop the appropriate neural connections.
+Then, as we practice that exercise regularly, these connections become stronger and more efficient, making it easier to perform the movements and increasing performance.
+These adaptations persist even if we temporarily stop practicing the exercise.

 - Changes at the cellular level: Regular physical activity also causes changes in muscle fibers.
 Muscles produce and integrate more cell nuclei (called myonuclei), which allows for better protein synthesis and therefore an increase in muscle mass.
-These nuclei remain present even after a period of inactivity, which promotes rapid gain in muscle mass when training resumes.
+These nuclei remain present even after a period of inactivity, promoting rapid muscle mass gain when training resumes.

 - Role of genes: Some people have a genetic predisposition to develop muscle memory more easily.
 Indeed, certain genes are thought to be responsible for the faster development of nerve connections and cellular plasticity.